This post contains affiliate links.

 Instructions

-• Brown Butter: Place half the butter (1 stick) in a medium skillet.
-Melt the butter over medium heat, swirling it in the pan frequently.
-It will foam and froth as it cooks and then it will start to smell nutty and start to crackle and pop.
-Don't let it burn.
-Continue to swirl it in the pan frequently.
-Once the butter turns a light golden/amber color, remove from heat and immediately pour it into a small bowl.
-Allow it to cool to room temperature.
+• Brown Butter: Place ½ cup (1 stick) of butter in a medium skillet.
+Melt over medium heat, swirling the pan frequently, as it begins to foam and froth and develop a nutty smell.
+Once it turns light golden/amber colored, remove from heat and pour into a small bowl.
+Allow it to cool to room temperature before making the cookie dough.

-• Place on the prepared baking sheets, leaving about 2 inches between the cookies.
-Bake for 11 to 14 minutes or until just barely golden on the edges.
+• Bake for 11 to 14 minutes, or until just barely golden on the edges.

-• Remove them from the oven, and allow them to rest on the baking sheet for 5 minutes before moving them to a wire cooling wrack to cool completely.
-Sprinkle the tops with a little bit of cracked salt or finishing, if desired.
+• Remove from oven and cool on the baking sheet for 5 minutes before transferring to a wire cooling wrack to cool completely.
+Sprinkle the tops with a sea salt or flake salt, if desired.

 Notes

-Store leftover cookies in an airtight container at room temperature for a few days.
+Store leftover cookies in an airtight container at room temperature for a few days, or freeze.

 Nutrition